Breeding-Analytics/bioflow/reportMta.md

 ### Percent check comparison to top 30 entries

-The following plots allow the user to compare the tested entries versus the checks.
+The following plots allow the user to compare the top 30 entries against the different checks/benchmarks present in the dataset.

 <!--html_preserve--><div class="form-group shiny-input-container">